Dannyhsl22/A-trip-to-Tokyo/README.md

 <hr>

 ## Credits
-* A big shout out to my mentor, **Akshat Garg**, for guding me through the process and offering assistance when neccesary to point me in the right direction.
+* A big shout out to my mentor, **Akshat Garg**, for guiding me through the process and offering assistance when neccesary to point me in the right direction.

-* The community on **Slack**, the contect on there is a really great tool to use when stuck on problems.
+* The community on **Slack**, the content on there is a really great tool to use when stuck on problems.

 ### Content
 * Much of the information regarding Kyoto, its styles and origins where taken from various wikipedia articles [Kyoto Wiki](https://en.wikipedia.org/wiki/Kyoto) and [kwintessential](https://www.kwintessential.co.uk/resources/guide-to-japan-etiquette-customs-culture-business)